tdauth/wowr/README.md

 ## Computer AI

 The map uses Warcraft's AI for computer players.
+The map contains the modified [common.j](./wowr.w3x/scripts/common.j) to make constants available to map triggers AND AI scripts at once.
 The map contains the modified [common.ai](./wowr.w3x/scripts/common.ai) which is used by all custom AI scripts.
-Run [checkai.bat](./checkai.bat) on Windows to check all custom AI scripts for syntax errors before releasing the map.
+Run [checkjass.bat](./checkjass.bat) on Windows to check all custom AI scripts for syntax errors before releasing the map.

 ### Warlords